Cherreads

 "Teacher—someone collapsed in the cafeteria!"

-Every chair scraped back at once.
+Every chair scraped backward at once.

-But Arga was already on his feet.
+But Arga was already standing.

 Because deep inside his chest, the thing awakened by the lunch box pulsed again.